-ProtoSound® is equipped with a few programmable features that are accessed in the RESET state by moving the transformer throttle up and down between full voltage and low voltage (6 to 8 volts) without shutting the transformer off the transformer off completely.
+ProtoSound[®] is equipped with a few programmable features that are accessed in the RESET state by moving the transformer throttle up and down between full voltage and low voltage (6 to 8 volts) without shutting the transformer off completely.
 Each time this is done you advance, one feature at a time, through the available options.
-An air-release sound is heard each time the throttle is advanced.
+An air-release sound is heard each time the throttle is advanced and returned.
 In addition, there are special sounds to tell you what RESET position you are in.

-For example, if you want to select Feature 2, you put the car in RESET, and move the throttle up and down from full throttle to low two times.
+For example, if you want to select Feature 2, you put the Galloping $Goose^{TM}$ in RESET, and move the throttle up and down from full throttle to low two times.
 After the second advance, you will hear two "clinks" indicating that the computer is now in Feature 2.
 Advance the throttle again and you will hear three "clinks" for Feature 3.
 Advance it two more times and you will hear a "clank" indicating that you are now in Feature 5.
-Advance the throttle two more times and you will hear a "clank" and two "clinks" indicating Feature 7. ((5 throttle advancements = 1 clank) + (2 throttle advancements = 2 clinks)).
+Advance the throttle two more times and you will hear a "clank" indicating that you are now in Feature 5.
+Advance the throttle two more times and you will hear a "clank" indicating Feature 7. ((5 throttle advancements = 1 clank) + (2 throttle advancements = 2 clinks)).
 "Clank + "Clink" + "Clink" = Feature 7.
 You can advance the throttle as quickly as you like (though you may not hear the air-release sounds) and the computer will still remember the number of times the throttle is advanced by playing back the number of "Clinks" and "Clanks" to confirm the feature you've selected.